kmdouglass/bstore/docs/quickstart.rst

 The name of each option must be surrounded in single quotation marks.
 The value for each option is a Python datatype and is separated from the option's name by colon.
+All option/value pairs are separated by commas.
 True and False are case-sensitive.
 Strings are also surrounded by single quotes.

 The current list of options is: